-We sort of touched upon this in the section above, but if you’re a serious Disney fan, we recommend two days at Hong Kong Disneyland.
+We sort of touched upon this in the section above, but unless you’re a really serious Disney fan, we recommend one day at Hong Kong Disneyland.
 Contrary to popular lore, Hong Kong Disneyland is not a half day park.
 It’s also probably not a two day park, though.
 If you do opt for two days, that gives you time to slow down and do just about everything, plus repeat favorites, have a table service meal or two, and soak up the ambiance.
 That much time is not necessary (except perhaps on national holidays?), though.

-You can certainly hit the highlights in a single day, but if you’re traveling all the way to Hong Kong, you might want to allocate any additional time to exploring the city.
-If you are in any way crunched for time, visiting both Hong Kong and Tokyo, and only planning on allocating 5 days for Disney theme parks, we recommend spending 1 of those days at Hong Kong Disneyland; spend the rest of your time at Shanghai Disneyland and/or Tokyo Disney Resort.
+You can hit the highlights in a single day, and if you’re traveling all the way to Hong Kong, you might want to allocate any additional time to exploring the city.
+If you are in any way crunched for time, (e.g. visiting both Hong Kong and Shanghai Disneyland or Tokyo), don’t spend more than 1 of your theme park days at Hong Kong Disneyland; spend the rest of your time at Shanghai Disneyland and/or Tokyo Disney Resort.